Daimler to revamp China plant to make Actros trucks as sales surge

 Overall truck sales in China, the world’s biggest auto market, jumped 24% between January and October to 3.87 million units, driven by government investment in infrastructure and as buyers upgraded to comply with tougher emissions rules.

-But the market is largely dominated by local companies including FAW's Jiefang 000800.SZ, Dongfeng Motor 0489.HK and Sinotruk 3808.HK, which offer more price-competitive products.
+But the market is largely dominated by local companies including FAW’s Jiefang, Dongfeng Motor and Sinotruk, which offer more price-competitive products.

-International truck makers including MAN SE MANG.DE and Volvo trucks have engine partnerships with local companies.
+International truck makers including MAN SE and Volvo trucks have engine partnerships with local companies.

 ($1 = 6.6214 yuan)